Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-dual-field-contexts.md

 # Declarations of the list of Contexts and list of Context Types

-Following the example of Curated Widgets NIP, we can declare the list of Contexts, the list of Context Types, and two Context Types: _simple context type_ and _dual-field context type_.
+Following the example of the [Curated Widgets NIP](https://nostrhub.io/naddr1qvzqqqrcvypzpef89h53f0fsza2ugwdc3e54nfpun5nxfqclpy79r6w8nxsk5yp0qy28wumn8ghj7un9d3shjtnyv9kh2uewd9hsqrmrw4exzar9vskhw6tyvajhguclexxk3), we can declare the list of Contexts, the list of Context Types, and two Context Types: _simple context type_ and _dual-field context type_.
 We will reserve a separate NIP, the Curated Contexts NIP, to go through this exercise.

 # Utilization

 ## Contexts

-Contexts have wide utility but are well illustrated by their role in the Curated Ratings NIP.
+Contexts have wide utility but are well illustrated by their role in the [Curated Contextual Ratings NIP](https://nostrhub.io/naddr1qvzqqqrcvypzpef89h53f0fsza2ugwdc3e54nfpun5nxfqclpy79r6w8nxsk5yp0qy28wumn8ghj7un9d3shjtnyv9kh2uewd9hsqxnrw4exzar9vskkxmmww3jhsar4v9kz6unpw35kuemne37t6y).
 A simple Context is referenced in the usual manner:

 `["context", <id_for_simple_context>],`